ernfrid/diagnose_dups/README.md

    3. **total_flowcell_duplicates** - The number of duplicate fragments arising between the same or adjacent tiles.
 These are assumed to be a result of duplication on the patterned flow cell.
    3.  **duplicate_on_same_strand(pairs)** - Both fragments arose from the same strand of the duplicated molecule (sense or antisense).
 Only calculated for fragments duplicated once.
    4.  **duplicate_on_different_strand(pairs)** - The fragments arose from different strands of the duplicated molecule (one frome the sense strand, one from the antisense strand).
 Only calculated for fragments duplicated once.
+   5.  **subtile_dup_rate_stdev** - The standard deviation of the duplicated fragment rate per subtile across all subtiles analyzed in the BAM.
+If the file contains data from different flowcells and lanes, then this value may not be informative.
 2. **distance** - Histogram of Euclidean distance within a flowcell tile between pairs of duplicated molecules.
    1. **intratile_distance** - The Euclidean distance between the duplicate fragments on the flow cell.
 Only calculated if the fragments are within the same tile.
    2. **count** - The number of fragments with the given intratile distance.